gokhankesler/python-ds-unit-testing/README.md

 This repo exhibits the example of unit testing practices in a Data Science project.

 # Setup
-## Configuring the Virtual Environment.
+## Configuring the virtual environment.
-First of all let's create a virtual enviromant not to interefere with you existing python environment.
+First of all, let's create a virtual environment not to interfere with your existing python environment.

 If it is not installed, first, let's install pip3, the package manager.
 Use your terminal: